 Messages Parameter Notes ABI ATSU1: Sends ABI approx. 80 minutes prior to boundary (73 min prior to the 50 nm expanded sector boundary).
 ATSU2: Sends ABI approx. 87 minutes prior to boundary (80 min prior to the 50 nm expanded sector boundary).
 ATSU1: ATSU2 Updated ABI's will be sent automatically if there is any change to profile.
 ABI is sent automatically and is transparent to the controller.
 ABI automatically updates the receiving unit's flight data record.
 (Note: An updated ABI will not be sent once a CPL has been sent.)
 CPL ATSU1 : ATSU2 ATSU1 : ATSU2 Send CPL messages approx 37 minutes prior to the boundary (30 minutes prior to the 50 nm expanded sector boundary).
 CPL messages should be sent by the transferring controller in sufficient time to allow the completion of coordination at least 30 minutes prior to the boundary or 30 minutes prior to the aircraft passing within 50nmof the FIR boundary for information transfers.
 CDN ATSU1: ATSU2 ATSU1: ATSU2 CDN messages are sent by either the transferring or receiving facility to propose a change once the coordination process has been completed, i.e., CPL sent and ACP received.
 CDN's must contain all applicable profile restrictions (e.g. weather deviations, speed assignment, block altitude).
-If the use of a CDN does not support this requirement, then verbal The APS will display a flashing "DIA" until receipt of ACP.
+If the use of a CDN does not support this The APS will display a flashing "DIA" until receipt of ACP.
 If ACPJ not received within ten (10) minutes, controller is alerted with a message to the queue.
 CDN messages are not normally used for coordination of reroutes; however, with the receiving facilities approval a CDN may be used to coordinate a reroute on a critical status aircraft such as in an emergency.
-D. C. coordination is required.
-AMONIA AMONIA PAC ATSU1: ATSU2 ATSU1: ATSU2 PAC messages will normally be sent when the time criteria from the departure point to the boundary is Will respond to a PAC message with an ACP.
+PAC requirement, then verbal coordination is required.
+ATSU1: ATSU2 ATSU1 : ATSU2 TAC PAC messages will normally be sent when the time criteria from the departure point to the boundary is Will respond to a PAC message with an ACP.
 PAC messages should be verbally verified with

 less than that stipulated in the CPL. receiving facility.

-ACP ATSU1 : ATSU2 ATSU1 : ATSU2
+ACP ATSU1: ATSU2 ATSU1 : ATSU2

 The APS will display a flashing "DIA" until receipt of ACP.
 If ACP not received within ten (10) minutes, controller is alerted with a message to the queue.

-TOC ATSU1: ATSU2 ATSU1 : ATSU2
+TOC ATSU1 : ATSU2 ATSU1 : ATSU2

 Not supported.
 Implicit hand in/off.

-AOC ATSU1 : ATSU2
+AOC ATSU1: ATSU2

 Not supported.
 Implicit hand in/off.

-MAC ATSU1 : ATSU2 ATSU1 : ATSU2
+MAC ATSU1: ATSU2 ATSU1 : ATSU2

 MAC messages are sent when a change to the route makes the other facility no longer the "next" responsible unit.
 Receipt of a MAC message must not be interpreted as meaning that the flight plan has been cancelled.
 Voice coordination must be conducted by the transferring controller to confirm the status of the flight.

 REJ ATSU1: ATSU2 ATSU1 : ATSU2

 REJ messages are sent in reply to a CDN message when the request change is unacceptable REJ messages are sent only as a response to a CDN message.

-In line with ASBU Block 0 time lines, the OLDI/AIDC implementation shall be completed by 2017.
-The implementation should be accomplished in phases.
+In line with ASBU Block 0 time lines, the AIDC/OLDI implementation shall be completed as per the MID Air Navigation Plan.
+In order to support and assist the implementation could be accomplished in phases listed below.
+The actual targets set for the MID Region are in the MID Air Navigation Strategy.